rzee01/SFreesFA19CMPS231DS/slides/classes.md

 Now we have the tools to create a `Histogram` class.
 - It's constructor will initialize internal data
 - It will contain a `sample` method to take in input
-- It can have a `query` method to report frequency of a particular value
+- It can have a `count` method to report frequency of a particular value

-- It can have a `mean` method to report average frequency
+.callout[
-- Other methods might be `max`, `min`, and `report`
+We'll mostly borrow code from earlier, but now we have a nicer abstraction.

-.callout[Typically, we don't want our classes to print things directly - it leads to inflexible code, and untestable code - so we'll skip the `report` method for now]
+]

 ---
 # Lab 2